Michael Kidd-Gilchrist: Personal life

-Gilchrist's father died August 11, 1996 from multiple gunshot wounds.
+Gilchrist's father died August 11, 1996, from multiple gunshot wounds.
 He watches the movie The Lion King once a week because he watched it almost every day with his father until he was three years old.
 Gilchrist committed to Kentucky on April 14, 2010, which would have been his father's 44th birthday.

 Gilchrist's father played alongside Milt Wagner on a state championship team at Camden High in 1981.
 Wagner's son, former NBA player Dajuan Wagner, is Gilchrist's cousin.

 On July 7, 2011, Gilchrist announced via Twitter that he had legally changed his last name to Kidd-Gilchrist, in order to honor the other important man in his life, his uncle Darrin Kidd.
 Kidd died on the day Gilchrist was set to sign his letter of intent to play at the University of Kentucky.

 Kidd-Gilchrist has a stutter.
 Due to this, he developed an anxiety in front of media, although he has made tremendous strides in managing this as well as his stutter.

+Activism

+As a stutterer, Kidd-Gilchrist decided to make his mark upon the country by endeavoring to improve and empower the lives of fellow stutterers.
+So, in 2021, Kidd-Gilchrist founded a 501(c)(3) organization called Change & Impact, with a mission and vision of improving access to healthcare and expand services and resources for those who stutter and changing the social stigma of stuttering through awareness, education and empowerment.

+One of Kidd-Gilchrist's accomplishments include passing a bill to expand healthcare access to those who stutter in Kentucky, a bipartisan effort that the Governor of Kentucky signed into law in 2024.

+Kidd-Gilchrist is further working on efforts to pass similar bills in Pennsylvania and California.

+In addition to the political efforts, Kidd-Gilchrist has made it a priority to travel the country on a Change & Impact Stuttering Awareness Tour to connect with colleges and universities, hospitals, camps, support groups, established and future Speech- Language Pathologists (SLPs), and children, teens and adults who stutter.

+In his advocacy efforts, Kidd-Gilchrist has met with more than a dozen senators, two dozen US representatives, over a hundred state representatives, and visited over 60 universities and a dozen children's hospitals.